backdrop-contrib/image_effects/README.txt

 - If you use custom actions, be sure to enable the 'PHP filter' module and give image style editors that may create custom actions the 'use PHP for settings' permission.
 The module must also be enabled on image creation.
+- If you use custom actions, please read the README.txt from that sub-module to find out about how information and resources are available to you.
+You will probably have to change your code snippets.
 - If you use effects that use files (mask, overlays, underlays, text fonts), check the way they are specified.
 From 7.x-1.0 on, you have to specify the location using one of the schemes private://, public://, module:// or